-I've decided to focus myself, stop looking for a portrait of centuries old image of a Kazakh eagle hunter, and search for a portrait representing the future of this ancient Mongolian tradition.
-I wanted to document the “Future Generation” – Kids who take their first steps in learning the hunting skills, Kids who hold the tradition’s future in their bare hands.
+I decided to re-focus myself, to stop looking for portraits of centuries old image of a Kazakh eagle hunter but rather search for a portrait representing the future of this ancient Mongolian tradition.
+I wanted to document the “Future Generation” – Young Kids who take their first steps in learning the hunting skills, kids who hold the tradition’s future in their bare hands.

 It was a spectacular vision, seeing the connection between Bahak Birgen and his eagle.
-Usually, Kazakhs capture their eagle in his early years and raise him themselves.
-They feed the eagle, give him a warm place to rest in the cold Mongolian nights and they teach him how to hunt.
+Usually, Kazakhs capture their eagles in its early years and raise them themselves.
+They feed the eagle, giving them a warm place to rest during the cold Mongolian nights and they teach them how to hunt.
 Eight years later, in spring time, the hunter will take his eagle to the mountains, will lay a butchered sheep on one of the cliffs as a farewell present, and he will send his eagle away for the last time.
 That’s how the Kazakh eagle hunters make sure that the eagles go back to nature and have their own strong newborns, for the sake of future generations.
 That is the Kazakh tradition’s way of living in harmony with nature.

-I've learned that Mongolia’s rough surface and difficult climate were the reason that the eagle hunting art was meant for men alone.
-I thought to myself that in a country where seventy percent of its educated population are women, and most of its education institutes are run by females – is it possible to think that the future of the art of eagle hunting tradition could also lean on feminine shoulders?
+I learned that Mongolia’s rough surface and difficult climate were the main reasons that the eagle hunting art was meant for men alone.
+I thought to myself that in a country where seventy percent of its educated population are women, and most of its education institutes are run by females – is it possible to think that the future of this spectacular art of eagle hunting tradition could also lean on feminine shoulders?

-I had gone looking for my eagle huntress.
+I went on a search, looking for the eagle huntress.

 I found her in the form of Ashol Pan, the daughter of an experienced eagle hunter around Han Gohadok, which is south of Ulgii.
 She was perfect.
 I was amazed by her comfort and ease as she began handling the grand eagle for the first time in her life.
 She was fearlessly carrying it on her hand and caressing it somewhat joyfully.

-At the end of the photographing session, I sat down with her father and the translator to say my goodbyes, and I asked him this:
+At the end of the photo session, I sat down with her father and the translator to say my goodbyes, and I asked him this:

 “And honestly... would you have considered truly training her?
 Would she become Mongolia’s first ever female eagle huntress?”